Vets-Who-Code/vets-who-code-app/src/data/blogs/what-we-are-building-at-vets-who-code.md

 We built this program around how veterans actually learn—clear objectives, real accountability, and meaningful work:

 **It fits your life.** This is a program built for people with jobs and families.
-10 - 20 hours a week, on your schedule.
-No campus.
+10-20 hours a week, on your schedule.
+No cost to you.

-**The work is real.** You push code directly to the Vets Who Code production platform.
+**The work is real.** You push code directly to the Vets Who Code production platforms.
 That means commits to a live codebase that people visit everyday—not tutorial projects.

 **We teach adaptability.** Frameworks change.
 Languages evolve.
 The skill that outlasts everything is the ability to pick up new technology quickly.
 We prioritize that from day one.

 ## What We Prioritize

-The curriculum itself came from working with recruiters and external data provided from one of the largest job data taxonomies, then working backwards as we identified what actually mattered.
+The curriculum itself came from working with recruiters and external data provided from one of the largest job data taxonomies, then working backwards to identify what actually mattered.
+We validated 128 specific skills against billions of job postings.
 It's the most data-driven program we've ever built.
 People tend to treat AI as the star, but it's really just another layer in the stack—powerful only when the foundation beneath it is solid.
 A few principles guide the program:

 **Fundamentals first.** Before you touch AI, you need to know how to code.
 You write every line by hand until it's second nature.
 There are no shortcuts here.